 FLY TIPPING IN GRANGE MOOR

-Whilst we try and include as much as we can in each Newsletter there is not always enough space to go into detail on some of the issues, so please visit our web site and have a look under the Community Concerns tab for more detailed information about everything that we are doing
+Whilst we try and include as much as we can in each Newsletter there is not always enough space to go into detail on some of the issues.
+Please visit our web site and have a look under the Community Concerns tab on our web site for more detailed information about everything that we are doing

 The Newsletter is delivered by a dedicated group of Association Members and residents to nearly 500 homes in the village